Rettend/bun-test-ui/README.md

 bunx bun-test-ui
 ```

-This starts the UI at `http://localhost:51205` and auto-opens your browser.
+This starts the UI at `http://localhost:51205` and auto-opens your system browser.

 ### Options